Minimum Effective Dose Vs. Maximum Effective Dose

 “Maximum Effective Dose” isn’t any more effective, but it does add additional risk that can be avoided

 That doesn’t mean maximum effective dose isn’t necessarily important.
 Knowing what your athletes can handle set’s the ceiling so you know what you need to avoid.
 If I have an athlete that routinely gets injured above 55 miles a week then, at least for now, I need to consider that their maximum effective dose so we don’t cross above that.
-It doesn’t mean we should actually be running 55 miles a week though, because any additional stress is going to tip them over the edge and still hard their development.
-That athlete may find more success being closer to 45-50 a week and only moving up when we feel we’ve developed them enough that they could actually withstand 60-65 a week if needed.

 A Practical Example